 Connor B., ex rel.
 Vigurs, et al. v.
 Patrick, et al., United States District Court, Western Division.
 This is a class action in which plaintiffs allege that the Commonwealth's foster care system violates foster children's constitutional and statutory rights to be protected from harm while in state custody; to not be deprived unnecessarily of child-parent and sibling relationships; to safe, stable foster care placements and timely adoption planning and recruitment; to payments to foster care providers that cover the actual costs of providing food, clothing, shelter, and other essential items; and to adequate educational, mental health, medical, and dental services.
-Plaintiffs further allege that children are abused and neglected while in the Commonwealth's foster care system at a rate higher than the national average: that children in foster care are moved from one placement to another with unusual frequency; that many children never achieve permanency in their placements; and that hundreds of children "age out" of foster care inadequately prepared to live independently as adults.
+Plaintiffs further allege that children are abused and neglected while in the Commonwealth's foster care system at a rate higher than the national average; that children in foster care are moved from one placement to another with unusual frequency; that many children never achieve permanency in their placements; and that hundreds of children "age out" of foster care inadequately prepared to live independently as adults.
 Plaintiffs claim that the system's alleged failures are attributable to an insufficient number of social workers, all carrying excessive caseloads; a dearth of appropriate foster care placements and ancillary services; and insufficient supports (including financial reimbursement) to foster care providers.
 The Court denied the defendants' motion to dismiss the lawsuit and, in late February 2011, granted the plaintiff's motion for class certification.
-A bench trial began in January, 2013.
-Plaintiffs rested their case in early March, 2013, and defendants' case is expected to run for several more weeks.
+A bench trial began in January, 2013 and is ongoing.
+Plaintiffs have rested their case, but defendants' case is expected to run for several more weeks (unless the Court grants the defendants' motion for judgment on the record, filed on April 30, 2013).
 If plaintiffs succeed in achieving all of the declaratory and injunctive relief they seek, the Commonwealth could be required to expend tens of millions of dollars in increased foster care reimbursement payments, personnel costs and services.

 SEIU v.
 Department of Mental Health, Suffolk County Superior Court.
 The Service Employees International Union ("SEIU") has challenged the Department of Mental Health's contracts for the provision of Community Based Flexible Supports ("CBFS") as unlawful privatization contracts under the so-called Pacheco Law (G. L. c.
 7, §§ 52-55).
 The union seeks declaratory relief invalidating portions of the CBFS contracts as well as reinstatement of and back pay for up to 100 former Department case managers who the union claims were laid off in 2009 as a result of these allegedly unlawful contracts.
 On August 15, 2012, the Department filed a motion for judgment on the pleadings dismissing the case due to lack of subject matter jurisdiction based on SEIU's lack of standing to pursue the action and its failure to include as defendants in the action the private contractors whose contracts would be partially invalidated were the requested relief granted.
-(The point has been argued in court and remains under advisement.)
-The Department further denies that it violated the Pacheco Law and denies that reinstatement or back pay would be available as relief in the action even if portions of the CBFS contracts were invalidated.
+By Memorandum of Decision and Order dated March 8, 2013, the court (Hopkins, J.) allowed the Department's motion and on March 24, 2013, judgment entered dismissing the case.
+SEIU subsequently filed a Notice of Appeal.
+In addition to its defenses based on lack of subject matter jurisdiction and failure to name necessary parties, the Department denies that it violated the Pacheco Law and denies that reinstatement or back pay would be available as relief in the action even if portions of the CBFS contracts were invalidated.
 The Department believes that the potential cost associated with rehiring the laid-off case managers would be \$10 million annually.
 This would be in addition to whatever back pay might be awarded if the plaintiff prevails.